melexis/sphinx-traceability-extension/doc/usage.rst

 By default, items are sorted naturally based on their name.
 With the *sort* argument it is possible to sort on one or more attribute values alphabetically.
 When providing multiple attributes to sort on, the attribute keys are space-separated.
 With the *reverse* argument, the sorting is reversed.
+If you want natural instead of alphabetical sorting on attribute values, add one or more attribute keys to the configuration value *traceability_attributes_natsort* (see :ref:`traceability_default_config`).

 By default, the attribute names are listed the header row and every item takes up a row.
 Depending on the number of items and attributes it could be better to transpose the generated matrix (swap columns for row) by providing the